maptv/maptv.github.io/dec/date/index.md

 day](https://en.wikipedia.org/wiki/February_29#:~:text=intercalary%20date%20added%20periodically)
 (<span class="tool" data-bs-toggle="tooltip"
 data-bs-title="February 29"><u>Day 365</u></span>) is the last day of
-the Dec leap years and the doty resets to zero at the start of every year.
+the Dec leap years and the doy resets to zero at the start of every year.
 The radio🔘input shifts every Gregorian calendar date by 1 to 6 days, but has no effect on Decalendar whatsoever.

-The current doty, <span class="cyan">${decoDoty}</span>, consists of the current dek, <span class="cyan">${decoDoty.slice(0, 2)}</span>, and day of the dek, <span class="cyan">${decoDoty\[2\]}</span>.
+The current doy, <span class="cyan">${decoDoty}</span>, consists of the current dek, <span class="cyan">${decoDoty.slice(0, 2)}</span>, and day of the dek, <span class="cyan">${decoDoty\[2\]}</span>.
 Deks are groups of 10 days that are well-aligned with the Dec year.
 Every Dec year